Badr Organization

 The Badr Organization (منظمة بدر Munaẓẓama Badr), previously known as the Badr Brigades or Badr Corps, is an Iraqi Shia Islamist and Khomeinist political party and paramilitary organization headed by Hadi al-Amiri.
 The Badr Brigade, formed in 1982 and led by Iranian officers, served as the military arm of the Supreme Council for Islamic Revolution in Iraq (SCIRI), a Shia Islamic party based in Iran.
 The Badr Brigade was created by Iranian intelligence and Shia cleric Mohammad Baqir al-Hakim with the aim of fighting the Ba'athist regime of Saddam Hussein during the Iran–Iraq War.
 Since the 2003 US-led invasion of Iraq, most of the Badr Brigade fighters have entered the new Iraqi army and police force.
 Since 2003, the Badr Brigade and SCIRI were considered to be one party, but have recently unofficially separated with the Badr Organization now being an official Iraqi political party.
 Badr Brigade forces, and their Iranian commanders, have come to prominence in 2014 fighting the Islamic State of Iraq and the Levant (ISIL) in Iraq.
 It is a part of the Popular Mobilization Forces.

 History

 SCIRI

 The organization was formed in Iran in 1982 as the military wing of the Supreme Council for Islamic Revolution in Iraq.
 It was based in Iran for two decades during the rule of Saddam Hussein and led by Iranian officers.
 It consisted of several thousand Iraqi exiles, refugees, and Iraqi Army defectors who fought alongside Iranian troops in the Iran–Iraq War.
 The group was armed and directed by Iran.

-They briefly returned to Iraq in 1991 during the 1991 Iraqi uprising to fight against Saddam Hussein, focusing on the Shia holy cities of Najaf and Karbala.
-They retreated into Iran after the uprising was crushed.
+They briefly returned to Iraq in 1991 during the 1991 Iraqi uprising to fight against the government of Saddam Hussein, focusing on the Shia holy cities of Najaf and Karbala.
+They retreated into Iran after the uprising was brutally crushed by the Ba'athist regime.

-In 1995, during the Kurdish Civil War, Iran deployed 5,000 Badr fighters to Iraqi Kurdistan.
+In 1995, during the Iraqi Kurdish Civil War, Iran deployed 5,000 Badr fighters to Iraqi Kurdistan to support the PUK forces.